-International mining companies in North Macedonia face resistance from local initiatives24.
-March 2020. / SEE Energy News
+International mining companies in North Macedonia face resistance from local initiatives, SEE Energy News

 Taught by examples of environmental and social harms that international mining companies leave behind in the Balkans, local communities in North Macedonia have opposed the creation of new gold and copper mines.
 The awards granted under the VMRO-DPMNE mandate were one of the cornerstones of attracting foreign direct investment.
 However, the municipalities did not accept this model.